plone/plone.app.testing/src/plone/app/testing/helpers.rst

     ...     def setUp(self):
     ...
-    ...         # Push a new database storage so that database changes ...         # commited during layer setup can be easily torn down ...         self['zodbDB'] = zodb.stackDemoStorage(self.get('zodbDB'), name='HelperDemos')
+    ...         # Push a new database storage so that database changes ...         # committed during layer setup can be easily torn down ...         self['zodbDB'] = zodb.stackDemoStorage(self.get('zodbDB'), name='HelperDemos')
     ...
     ...         # Push a new configuration context so that it's possible to re-import